SWPBS at Laburnum Primary School

 Ready to Learn

-Ready to Learn is revisited during the first week of each subsequent term, as a proactive way to support students settle back into school after the holiday break.
+Ready to Learn is revisited during the first week of each subsequent term, as a proactive way to support students to settle back into school after the holiday break.

-Rights, Resilience and Respectful Relationships (4Rs)
+Respectful Relationships - Resilience, Rights and Respectful Relationships (4Rs)

 Topics covered include: